InfuseAI/primehub-python-sdk/docs/CLI/admin/images.md

-  delete               Delete an image by id get                  Get an image by id list                 List images list-group           List group of an image by id remove-group         Remove group connection from an image by id update               Update the image
+  delete               Delete an image by id get                  Get an image by id list                 List images list-groups          List groups of an image by id remove-group         Remove group connection from an image by id update               Update the image